Lubomirski: Royal blood

 In 1647, Stanisław Lubomirski received the hereditary title of Prince of the Holy Roman Empire from Emperor Ferdinand III.
 The Lubomirski family itself was a candidate for Poland's crown.
 Grand Hetman of the Crown Prince Hieronim Augustyn was the most serious candidate for the Polish crown after the death of John III Sobieski.
-Prince Teodor Konstanty (1683-1745), governor of Kraków, submitted his candidacy for the Crown after the death of Augustus II the Strong.
+Prince Teodor Konstanty (1683–1745), governor of Kraków, submitted his candidacy for the Crown after the death of Augustus II the Strong.
 Prince Stanisław Lubomirski, governor of Kiev and Speaker of the Radom treasury tribunal, campaigned for the throne in 1764.
-Lubomirski princes were also candidates for the Czech and Hungarian crowns; Jerzy Ignacy Lubomirski (1687-1753) sought the throne of Hungary.
+Lubomirski princes were also candidates for the Czech and Hungarian crowns; Jerzy Ignacy Lubomirski (1687–1753) sought the throne of Hungary.
 The culmination of these efforts was Zdzislaw Lubomirski's serving as prince regent from 1917 to 1918.

 The Lubomirski family was related to almost all the dynasties ruling in Europe, the Capetien, Bourbon, Liudolfing, Wittelsbach, Hohenzollern, and Rurykowicz dynasties.
 The family is maternally related to the Piast of Masovia family.
 Zofia Lubomirska was the great-granddaughter of Anna Lubomirska, the daughter of Konrad III Rudy, the prince of Mazovia.
 Katarzyna Lubomirska (c.
 1585 – 1620) was the wife of Konstanty Bazyli II, Prince of Ostróg, who was closely related to Bolesław IV, a descendant of Konrad Mazowiecki.

-A descendant of the House of Lubomirski, reportedly Ladislas Jean Lubomirski (father of the photographer Alexi Lubomirski), tested at FamilyTreeDNA.
+A descendant of the House of Lubomirski, reportedly Ladislas Jean Lubomirski (father of the photographer Alexi Lubomirski), tested at Family TreeDNA.
 He belongs to Y-haplogroup J2b-L283 > PH1602.